sweetbrulee/files-flattener/README.md

 - `<directory>`: The path of the directory containing the files to be flattened.
 - `<output_file>`: The path of the output file where the contents of the files will be written.
 - `[<ignore_file>]`: (Optional) The path to a file containing patterns of files to ignore.
-If not provided, a `.ignore` file in the specified directory will be used.
+If not provided, the script will look for a '.ignore' file in the specified directory.
+If the '.ignore' file is not found, no files will be ignored.

 ## TODO

 - [ ] Add dry-run mode to preview the output before writing to the file.
 - [ ] Make a Node library version.
 - [ ] Make a web app based on Vue3.

-- [x] Use .ignore to exclude or include files for flattening.
+- [x] Use `.ignore` to exclude or include files for flattening.

 ## License